kaviraj-j/ecdsa-nodejs/readme.md

 2. Run `npm install` to install all the depedencies
 3. Run `npm run dev` to start the application
 4. Now you should be able to visit the app at http://127.0.0.1:5173/
+5. Note: If you're on development environment then change the base url in src/server.js to localhost"

 ### Server